cchalop1/JustDeploy/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+To compile it in local you need to install bunjs.
+You can find the install process on there website [bun website](https://bun.sh)

 ### Build in local

 1. Clone the repository